mckennapsean/dissertation/content/07-reflect.md

 studies into a few types of flow like steppers and scrollers [@mckenna2017].
-In this work, the design activity framework can be used to frame the steps of experimental design, despite the inability of existing process models, such as the 9-stage framework for design studies [@Sedlmair2012b], to map to this same process.
+In this work, the design activity framework can be used to frame the steps of experimental design, despite the inability of existing process models, such as the nine-stage framework for design studies [@Sedlmair2012b], to map to this same process.
 Overall, we found that the design activity framework can support thinking about other types of research beyond just design studies and problem-driven work unlike existing visualization design models.